A Strategic Traffic Ticket Defense After Getting Caught Speeding

 Use of Radar and Laser

-For example, the prosecution must show that the officer who utilized the radar had a current operator’s card and the prosecution must present this card at trial.
+For example, the prosecution must show that the officer who utilized the radar had a current operator’s card, and the prosecution must present this card at trial.
 Additionally, to prove that the radar was operated correctly, the prosecution must provide calibration and tuning fork certificates to prove that the radar was both tested and working properly.

-The guidelines are similar to those followed for the operation of a radar.
+The guidelines are like those followed for the operation of a radar.
 For example, the prosecution must prove that the officer utilizing the radar was correctly trained to use it and that certain operation procedures were followed before the laser was used.
-Also the prosecution must show that it was used properly.
-Unlike radar, the laser is more sensitive and cannot be used when there is a great deal of rain or snow unless there is expert testimony to support its accuracy.
+The prosecution must also show that it was used properly.
+Unlike radar, the laser is more sensitive and cannot be used at long distances or when there is a great deal of rain or snow unless there is expert testimony to support its accuracy.